SERVICES

 Sometimes you just want to know where your manuscript stands.
 Is it solid or shaky?
 Nearly there or way off the mark?
 Should you keep going with this idea or switch to something else?

-A Manuscript Evaluation can help answer these questions.
+A Manuscript Evaluation can answer these questions by doing two things:

-There are three levels available for a manuscript evaluation.
-Each one assesses how your project aligns with expectations of your chosen genre(s)—that is, does your cozy mystery have the elements expected of a cozy mystery?
-Each level also identifies one, two, or three main areas of your manuscript that need to be revised.
+- It states how well your project aligns with expectations of your chosen genre(s)—that is, does your cozy mystery have the elements expected of a cozy mystery?

-A manuscript evaluation reveals the areas of your project needing attention, so you can reconsider, revise, or rewrite them.
+A manuscript evaluation reveals the areas of your project needing attention, so you can reconsider, revise, or rewrite them accordingly.

 __________